awstuff/call.js/README.md

 # secure-call
-Secure callback invocation. `secure-call` encapsulates callback validation and calling into one simple function call.
+Secure callback invocation. `secure-call` encapsulates callback validation and invocation into one simple function call.
 This means it checks whether the specified callback exists and is valid before calling it.

 ## Installation
 `npm install secure-call`